Advanced Cardiac Services Are Close to Home

 Aiken Regional Medical Centers is certified as a Primary Heart Attack Center (PHAC) by The Joint Commission and American Heart Association® (AHA).

-We received the 2021 Get With the Guidelines® Stroke Gold Plus, Target: Stroke Honor Roll Elite Award from the American Heart Association/American Stroke Association®.
+We received the 2022 Get with the Guidelines® Stroke, Gold Plus 2022 Award from the American Heart Association/American Stroke Association®.

-We received the 2021 Get With the Guidelines® Silver Heart Failure Award from the American Heart Association®.
+We also received the 2022 Get with the Guidelines® Heart Failure, Gold Plus 2022 Award from the American Heart Association.

 We are proud that the community can count on us for nationally recognized heart care.